 - A toasted brie baguette with cranberries makes a delicious and quick snack

 - Brie is a fantastic pizza topping, just be careful not to overdo it, especially with stronger tasting brie.

 - Place a little brie and jam in a puff pastry square, wrap and bake for a tasty finger snack.

-Now you should be armed with all the knowledge required to freeze brie successfully, thaw it out properly and use it effectively.
-Let me know win the comments how you get on or if you have any questions.
+Now you have all the knowledge required to freeze brie safely, thaw it out properly and use it effectively.
+Let me know in the comments how you get on or if you have any questions.